Security of AI Agents: Defenses

 FPETS allows language models to read and manipulate private data as ciphertext instead of plaintext, therefore preventing privacy leaks.
-However, whether encrypting data in a natural language prompt alters its semantics to the LLM or not is unknown.
+However, whether encrypting data in the input prompt harms the usability of the AI agent or not is unknown.
 To verify this defense method, we design an evaluation framework that prompts the LLM to operate on encrypted data.
-All agents created for our evaluations contain an encryptor and decryptor as well as necessary information, such as secret keys and the original plaintext, to perform encryption/decryption.
-They take a natural language prompt from the user as input and pass the prompt to their internal LLM.
-The internal LLM is given private data ciphertexts through tools or the prompt.
-After the LLM processes the user's request, the agent decrypts any ciphertexts in the LLM's response before returning the response to the user.

-As a proof of concept, we first tested encoded strings before encrypted strings.
-We generate random strings that include digits and both upper case and lower case letters, and encode them with a simple substitution cipher denoted by $E_{1}$.
-E1 extends the ``rotate-by-13'' cipher to operate on the character set mentioned above.
-Since the ``rotate-by-13'' cipher is simply a character-by-character rotation, ``rotate-by-13,'' and therefore E1, supports text slicing on encoded strings.
+Each task in our evaluation framework is a roundtrip, where each AI agent is given a pair of encryption and decryption functions.
+When given a natural language prompt, the AI agents will first encrypt the data, and then pass the ciphertext to their LLM for manipulations such as text slicing.
 We then ask the agent to return the slice of information we want.
 The agent responds with the decrypted output for us to validate against the original slice of plaintext.
-We measure the success rate of this evaluation by

-where $N$ is the total number of tasks and $N'$ is the number of tasks where the agent completed a round trip with no error.
+We measure the success rate of this evaluation by $Succ = \nicefrac{N'}{N}$ where $N$ is the total number of tasks and $N'$ is the number of tasks where the agent completed a round trip with no error.

+As a proof of concept, we first tested encoded strings before encrypted strings.
+We generate random strings that include digits and both upper case and lower case letters, and encode them with a simple substitution cipher denoted by $E_{1}$, which extends the ``rotate-by-13'' cipher to operate on the character set mentioned above.
+Since $E_{1}$'s substitution on the characters is one-to-one, $E_{1}$ is FPETS.
 Let $D_{1}$ denote the decryption scheme corresponding to $E_{1}$.
-For confidential data $x$, this process can be formulated as
+For confidential data $x$, this evaluation process can be formulated as $x = D_{1}(agent(E_{1}(x)))$.

-For comparison, we also measure and report the success rate of the agent performing the same tasks with the original randomly-generated string.
-The results of this initial experiment are recorded in \autoref{tab:encryption}.
-Since the success rate for slicing ciphertexts was similar to the success rate for slicing plaintext, we proceeded with evaluating our encryption defense.